zephyrproject-rtos/zephyr/doc/guides/bluetooth/bluetooth-arch.rst

 :cpp:func:`bt_gatt_discover` API which takes the :cpp:class:`bt_gatt_dicover_params` struct which describes the type of discovery.
-The parameters also serves as a filter when setting the ``uuid`` field only attributes which matches will be discovered, in contranst setting it to NULL allows all attributes to be discovered.
+The parameters also serves as a filter when setting the ``uuid`` field only attributes which matches will be discovered, in contrast setting it to NULL allows all attributes to be discovered.

 .. note::